Vegetarian Food: 3 Simple Ways to Make It More Flavorful

 Top Tips for Perfect Flavor

-✔ Texture matters – Top with nuts, seeds, or crispy onions for crunch.
+✔ Texture Matters – Add crunch with nuts or crispy onions.

 Storing and Reheating Tips